Four Corners Familiars

 Prison Landscapes explores this little known and largely physically inaccessible genre of painting and portraiture seen only by inmates, visitors, and prison employees.
 Created specifically for escape and self-representation, the idealized paintings of tropical beaches, fantastical waterfalls, mountain vistas, and cityscapes invite sitters to perform fantasies of freedom.

 To be published in the UK on 29th October.

 Four Corners Books was established in 2004.
 We are always keen to hear from readers, booksellers and potential collaborators, and while we are only able to publish a small number of books each year, we endeavour to offer advice and support to those who contact us with book proposals.

 Richard Embray & Elinor Jansz

-You can buy our books from most internet booksellers, as well as some very fine independent and chain bookshops.
-Listed below are some of the shops which regularly stock our books. iPhone users can also use the London Bookshop Map app to find their nearest independent retailer.
+You can order our books from most booksellers - listed below are some of the shops which regularly stock our books. iPhone users can also use the London Bookshop Map app to find their nearest independent retailer.

 List of bookshopsRead more